Sebastian Fitzek

-Sebastian David Fitzek (born 13 October 1971 in West-Berlin) is a German writer and journalist.
+Sebastian David Fitzek (born 13 October 1971 in West Berlin) is a German writer and journalist.
 His first book, Therapy (dt.
 Die Therapie), was a bestseller in Germany in 2006, toppling The Da Vinci Code from the first position.
 Fitzek is currently one of the most successful writers of Germany.

 Biography

 Sebastian Fitzek was born in West Berlin, West Germany and grew up with his father, headmaster of the Lilienthal-Gymnasium in Berlin-Lichterfelde, and his mother, a teacher.
 After High school in Charlottenburger Wald-Gymnasium, Fitzek started studying veterinary, but stopped after 3 months.
-He attended law school until the first state examination, earned his degree in copyright and worked then as editor-in-chief and program director for different radio stations in Germany.
+He attended law school until the first state examination, earned his doctorate degree in copyright and worked then as editor-in-chief and program director for different radio stations in Germany.

 He wrote his first book titled Professor Udolphs Buch der Namen with Jürgen Udolph, which came out in 2005.
 Since 2006, Fitzek started to write psycho-thriller novels, which all became a best-seller.

 His very first novel was Therapy (dt.
 Die Therapie).
-He got his idea for Therapy in 2000, waiting for a friend in a waiting room from a orthopedist.
-After 13 cancellations from different editors, he finally released his book in July 2006 under Droemer Knaur Verlag.
-The Odeon Film AG bought the movie rights for Therapy.
+He got his idea for Therapy in 2000 while waiting for a girlfriend in the waiting room of an orthopedist's office.
+It contains similar themes to the urban legend the Vanishing Hotel Room (also known as The Vanishing Lady), however, inspiration from the story has not been officially confirmed.
+After 13 cancellations from different editors, he finally released his book in July, 2006 under Droemer Knaur Verlag.
+Therapy awas turned into a TV series in 2023.
 In 2007, Therapy was nominated for best crime-debut for the Friedrich-Glauser-Award.

 His next novel, Amok game. (dt.
 Amokspiel.), was released in 2007 and Goldkind Film AG bought the movie rights for it.
 In 2012, his very first film version of The Child (dt.
 Das Kind) came out.

 On 29 October 2016, he published his book The Package (dt.
 Das Paket.).

 In 2017, he published EightNight. (dt.
 AchtNacht.) and his first children's book called Pupsi & Stinki together with illustrator Jörn Stollmann.
 In 2017, EightNight was the bestselling work of fiction in Germany.

 In 2018, The Package was the bestselling work of fiction in Germany.
-The Undercover Patient (dt.
+The Inmate (dt.
 Der Insasse) peaked at number 3.

-End of February 2018, he created the Viktor Crime Awards, where a new voice for thriller and crime literature will be awarded.
-The first winner was writer Michaela Kastel with So dark the forest (dt.
+Near the end of February 2018, he created the Viktor Crime Awards, where a new voice for thriller and crime literature would be awarded.
+The first winner was writer Michaela Kastel with So Dark the Forest (dt.
 So dunkel der Wald).

-In November 2020 The Package was published in English by Head of Zeus, translated by Jamie Bulloch.
+In November, 2020 The Package was published in English by Head of Zeus, translated by Jamie Bulloch.